 Global Relevance

-The Uniform Parentage Act [U.S.A] provides a useful comparative model to analyze Article 116 of the B.S.A by demonstrating how scientific methods can be integrated without undermining child welfare.
-The U.P.A also recognizes a marital presumption of paternity, but it also allows rebuttal through genetic testing on multiple grounds, with proper scientific standards, like only those tests to be accepted which has 99 percent of probability, combined paternity index 100 to 1, which shows that benchmark is high enough so that no false paternity case arise.
+The Uniform Parentage Act [U.S.A] provides a useful comparative model to analyze Article 116 of the B.S.A. by demonstrating how scientific methods can be integrated without undermining child welfare.
+The U.P.A. also recognizes a marital presumption of paternity, but it also allows rebuttal through genetic testing on multiple grounds, with proper scientific standards, like only those tests to be accepted which have 99 percent probability and a combined paternity index of 100 to 1, which shows that benchmark is high enough so that no false paternity case arises.

-It also prescribes a limitation period of 2 years for adjudication of paternity; this is the thing which we should inculcate in our law also as in India paternity dispute arises in many cases at the time of divorce [like in case of Dukh Tar Johon v.
+It also prescribes a limitation period of 2 years for adjudication of paternity; this is the thing which we should inculcate in our law also, as in India, paternity disputes arise in many cases at the time of divorce [like in the case of Dukh Tar Johon v.
 Mohd.
-Farooq 1987].
-Courts can simultaneously if they feel that allowing D.N.A test will hamper the child welfare, they can refuse it also for the well-being of the child.
+Farooq (1987)].
+Courts can, simultaneously, if they feel that allowing a D.N.A. test will hamper the child welfare, they can refuse it also for the well-being of the child.

-So, U.P.A and Family Law Reform Act of the U.K is a proper example demonstrating that how a balanced approach can accommodate scientific methods while preserving family stability and still serving the best interest of the child.
+So, the U.P.A. and the Family Law Reform Act of the U.K. are proper examples demonstrating how a balanced approach can accommodate scientific methods while preserving family stability and still serving the best interest of the child.

 The Way Forward